RumorSphere: A Framework for Million-scale Agent-based Dynamic Simulation of Rumor Propagation: Methodology

 \subsection{Core Agent}

-To model critical users with complex decision-making abilities, we design core agents driven by LLMs, incorporating persona, memory, and action modules to perform intricate operations on a simulated Twitter environment.
+To model pivotal users who drive the narrative evolution of rumors, we design core agents powered by LLMs.
+Unlike regular agents, these agents utilize specialized persona, memory, and action modules to cognitively process rumor information and execute complex propagation behaviors.